Nail fungus

 Symptoms

 Whitish-yellowish or brownish discoloration of the nails is a sign of nail fungus.
-The nails may become brittle (crumbly), thicker and change shape.
+The nails may become brittle (crumbly), thicker or change their shape.
 Sometimes they hurt too.
 The affected part of the nail may detach from the nail bed.
-Fungal nail infections are also referred to as "onychomycosis."

 The big toenails are often affected.
-In the vast majority of people, the fungus develops at the front or side edge of the nail.
+The fungus typically affects the top part of the nail at the front or side edge.
 It is less common for the to start at the base of the nail.
-This most commonly happens in people with a severely weakened – following a serious illness, for instance.
-It might also occur after an organ transplantation because people have to take medication that suppresses the .

-Sometimes the causes white patches to form on the surface of the nail instead.
+The can also cause white patches to form on the surface of the nail.
 They might remain as dots, but they may also spread out.
-This is called "white superficial onychomycosis."
+This is called “white superficial onychomycosis.”

 Causes

 Fungal nail infections are usually caused by fungi that infect the skin (dermatophytes).
 But they are sometimes caused by yeast or mold instead.
-Yeast infections usually occur on the fingernails.
+Yeast infections often occur on the fingernails.

-A lot of people who have a nail fungus also have athlete's foot.
-Because of this, many experts think that nail fungus comes from athlete's foot.
+A lot of people who have a nail fungus also have athlete’s foot.
+Because of this, experts believe that nail fungus is often caused by athlete’s foot.

 Risk factors